 In the bowl of a food processor, whir all ingredient except the coconut flour until smooth and creamy, about 1-2 minutes.

 With the motor running, add the coconut flour.
-If your dough seems to thin and not loosely handable, it is ok to add another tablespoon to three of coconut flour.
+If your dough seems too thin and not loosely handable, it is ok to add more flour (cassava or coconut).
+When I use frozen over-ripe bananas, they always have more liquid, so I have to increase the flour a bit.

 Add in any chopped nuts or chocolate chips and pulse to combine.